davghouse/AOLadderer/README.md

 on low level characters I almost always twink with Explosifs.
 These can be equipped on most characters with zero implant support.
 For this reason, and because implants only require a single ability, it's fine to pretend we have a pair of Explosifs that adds +20 to every ability, rather than just Agi/Sen, Str/Sta, or Int/Psy.
 There is one caveat; the Str/Sta combination doesn't provide any treatment trickle, so either don't add +20 to Str/Sta, or subtract 3 from your treatment.

 This same strategy can be applied to any equipment slots not being used for treatment buffing.
 Just be able to equip the swaps without implant support, and don't overcount treatment trickle.
+It can also be applied to buffs; you don't have to choose between Prodigious Strength and Iron Circle.
+One gives +40 Strength, one gives +20 Stamina and Strength.
+Effectively, they provide +40 Strength and +20 Stamina; cancel one when you need the other.
+(This should be explicitly supported by the tool, but it's not.)

 Continuing the above example of the 48 Nano-Technician: